 Community Acupuncture will continue indefinitely.

 Rebecca views every person’s health as holistic and individual, and tailors each session to accommodate, with personalised treatment design.
-Educated and mentored by Shelley at Victoria University of Technology, beginning in 2000, she uses raw or granulated Chinese herbal medicines, acupuncture, Chinese bodywork, meditation or spiritually-derived styles – whichever combination is more relevant to to person in front of her – you.
+Educated and mentored by Dr Shelley Beer at Victoria University of Technology, beginning in 2000, she uses raw or granulated Chinese herbal medicines, acupuncture, Chinese bodywork, meditation or spiritually-derived styles – whichever combination is more relevant to to person in front of her – you.

-There are so many different styles of acupuncture and each one suits a different type of patient with different health complaints.
+There are so many different styles of acupuncture and each one suits a different type of person, with different health complaints.
 Traditional Chinese-style acupuncture is often used for musculoskeletal issues and pain, where Japanese style – very superficial and more energetically focussed, with super-fine filament needles – is used more for emotional issues and where patients are very sensitive.
 Some patients need 5-element style point therapy, some need Dr Tan’s balance method, some need esoteric style acupuncture, and some need a complete absence of needles and a focus on bodywork, massage, moxa, cupping or gua sha.

 Please let Rebecca know if you’re sensitive at the beginning of the consultation and she will work with you to find a comfortable and sustainable way for you to enjoy the session.